Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

 </figure>

 The same circle can have any number of radii, since we can draw any number of segments from the center out to the circle.
-Each of these radii will equal to each other in length.
+Each of these radii will equal each other in length.

-Because of this, we can refer to a circle by just it's center point, e.g. $A$.
-To make it clear that we refer to a circle, we prefix the name with a ring, like
+We refer to a circle by its center point, prefixed with a ring, like $\bigcirc A$.
-$\bigcirc A$.

 ## Constructing the triangle